Best Places to Visit in Kolkata Near Me

 Entry fees: Rs 20 for Indians.

-- Indian Museum: this is the 9th oldest museum present in the world today and it is the largest museum of India.
+This is the 9th oldest museum present in the world today and it is the largest museum of India.
 This museum was built in the year 1814.
 It is also called as the ‘Jadughar’ and has beautiful collection of ancient sculptures, sacred relics of buddha, contemporary paintings, Egyptian mummies and so on.
 Some exquisite collections of antiques, skeletons, fossils, ornaments, vessels and many more are present here. this museum has 35 galleries which are divided into 6 categories and they are Geology, Economic Botany, Art, Anthropology and Archaeology.
 In 2014 this museum has celebrated its bicentennial anniversary.
 With the beautiful collections you will seriously have a good time with the past.

 Timings: Tuesday to Friday 10 AM to 6:30 PM